marengohue/mountainhome/README.md

 During a player’s action step they get to do any amount of the following actions:
 - play their dwarf’s special effects to interact with any of the decks, other players or gain additional resources or play their dwarf to commit them to a construction job if they can pay the resource cost
-- play any event cards from their hand, paying any cost with the resources at hand Place blueprints into their town for later construction Use their buildings to acquire additional resources to pay for construction or event cards or purchasing Purchase a building blueprint from the Mountain Goat Building Co. (once per turn)
+- play any event cards from their hand, paying any cost with the resources at hand
+- place blueprints into their town for later construction
+- use their buildings to acquire additional resources to pay for construction or event cards or purchasing
+- purchase a building blueprint from the Mountain Goat Building Co. (once per turn)

 Once the players have exhausted their potential actions or don’t wish to play more of them, they move onto the exploration phase.

 #### Out of turn effects
 Some effects could be played out of turn order.
-Anything involving exhausting a card for resource gain can be played out of turn or during bids at any time to be added to the bid value.
+Anything involving exhausting a card for resource gain can be played out of turn or during bids (but before the cards have been revealed) to be added to the bid value.

 ### Exploration step
 During the exploration phase players draw and resolve the top card of the exploration deck: